Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Torsion over number fields of degree or

-\begin{lemma} If $E/\Q$ is an elliptic curve with a $5$-isogeny, the index of the image of its $5$-adic Galois representation in $\GL_2(\Z_5)$ is not divisible by $25$. \end{lemma} \begin{proof} This follows immediately from \cite[Theorem 2.]{greenberg}, since a Sylow pro-$5$ subgroup's index is not divisible by $25$. \end{proof}
+\begin{lemma} If $E/\Q$ is an elliptic curve with a $5$-isogeny, the index of the image of its $5$-adic Galois representation in $\GL_2(\Z_5)$ is not divisible by $25$. \end{lemma} \begin{proof} This follows immediately from \cite[Theorem 2.]{greenberg}, since the index of a Sylow pro-$5$ subgroup of $\GL_2(\Z_5)$ is not divisible by $25$. \end{proof}

-\begin{lemma} There are no $\Q$-curves over degree $5$ number fields with a point of order $125$, and no $\Q$-curves over degree $7$ number fields with a point of order $25$. \end{lemma}